andrealombardi/gotopic/README.md

 Receive SNS notifications in your terminal (and a shameless ripoff of [ontopic](https://github.com/ziggy42/ontopic), but written in go.)

 `gotopic` creates a temporary SQS queue subscribed to the topic and polls it.
-Before the process exits the created resources are removed.
+On exit the created resources are removed.

 ## Installation